-The primary goal of this art and tech weekend campathon is to foster the community of innovators at the intersection of art and technology in the Pacific Northwest who use emerging technologies to open up new domains of creative expression.
+The primary goal of this art and tech weekend retreat is to foster the community of innovators at the intersection of art and technology in the Pacific Northwest who use emerging technologies to open up new domains of creative expression.
+Over the years, Electric Sky as evolved into an arts incubator, a supportive environment to develop new works.
 This event is for artists, technologists, designers, scientists, hackers, makers, and other hybrid creatives who recognize that some of the most inspiring innovations emerge from collaborating across traditional disciplinary boundaries.
 Through the immersive experience of an artist retreat, structured much like a weekend hackathon, we seek to create an environment where members of this community may find each other, develop trust, collaborate, be inspired, and innovate.

 As the technology industry in the Pacific Northwest has grown, so too has the arts culture become increasingly infused with technology as a medium for creative expression.
 In the summer of 2014, a cross-organizational group including individuals from Microsoft Research, Cornish College for the Arts, and The Stranger Genius Awards organized a workshop bringing together key stakeholders in the region to map out the art and technology space, discuss the collective agenda of the community, and spark next steps for actively achieving these goals.
 Please see the full report generated from the workshop: “Fostering a Community of Innovation at the Intersection of Art + Technology in the Pacific Northwest” by Shelly Farnham, Jeff Brice, Genevieve Tremblay, Carey Christie, & Ana Pinto da Silva.